 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today about media coverage of covid-19.
+He recently wrote this article about media coverage of covid-19.

 Turn Off the News

 By Travis Barnes – Press Services International

 I live in Victoria where every day Premier Daniel Andrews fronts a media conference to provide a COVID-19 daily update.
 Andrews informs the public how many cases of COVID-19 there are in Victoria, the daily increase in cases from yesterday, the number of Victorians whose lives have been taken by COVID-19 and the number of tests conducted in the last 24 hours.
 On occasion these media conferences make even bigger news than usual as the Premier unveils a series of new rules designed to limit movement and therefore limit the spread of COVID-19.
 This is a serious pandemic and we should take it seriously.

 But you should turn off the news because it’s not doing you any good

 I’m not suggesting you avoid all news related to the pandemic; it’s helpful to be aware of the key messages the authorities want us to know.
 There’s nothing wrong with digesting a few minutes of the news each day but that’s not what’s happening for most people.
 Many people are watching far too much news about COVID-19.
 People are following the daily case numbers in their state, keeping up to date with the current restrictions, reading articles speculating on future restrictions, reading about the spread of the disease in other nations, finding articles about the development of a vaccine and commenting on the many ill-informed opinions on social media.
 Christian, you should turn off the news, here’s why: